Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 If the `--scheme scheme_name` flag is not specified the default scheme will be used (as defined in `resources/config/schemes.yml`).

+Finally, you can provide an override for a scheme by appending the override scheme name to the scheme parameter like so: `--scheme scheme_name,override_name`.

 See [Development Tips: Build Schemes](development-tips.md#build-schemes) for more details.

 ## gulp templates